ARTISTS ELEVATING IMMIGRANT NARRATIVES

 Tickets are on a sliding scale from $8-$20 to accommodate anyone who would like to attend the event.
 If you are able, consider purchasing the $50 ticket option to cover the cost for attendees who can not pay the full ticket price.

 R train to Prospect Ave or 25th Street, F/G train to 9th Street, B63 to 5th Ave & 21st Street, B37 to 3rd Ave & 20th Street

 This venue is ADA accessible.
 Please contact us with any questions or concerns by emailing email@example.com.

 The goal of this project is to produce events and opportunities that elevate the narrative of immigration in America and engage art and activism in an environment that nurtures collaboration and results in meaningful action.

-This project has very few elements that are set in stone and will develop over time, together with the participating artists.
+This project was created to have few elements that are set in stone to allow it to develop over time, together with the participating artists.
 The intent is to offer a platform for artists to gather, collaborate, and share work as organically as possible.

 江峰 Jiang Feng | Chia Ying Kao | Sandra Kluge